Wesleyleung/bahamas/README.md

 Instructions
 ------------

 When working on the project, make sure to add any new files as folders describing what it's for.
-The top level is currently for the django server so that it runs properly on Heroku.
-There is a ParseCloud folder containing the code files for custom code uploaded to Parse. iOS app files are located in the Xcode folder, and front-end web is under HTML.
+More documentation pending,

 Git
 ---